|

 (or from the command-line) specify a InputOptions

-property for DIAG_LEVEL
+property for DIAG_LEVEL.

-Each bit of DIAG_LEVEL
+Each bit of DIAG_LEVEL is an on/off switch.

 Therefore, it is best to use a hexadecimal, rather than decimal,